Typically developing infants sit in ring sitting

 There are two important things you needs to do to discourage W-sitting.

 Firstly you need make your infant aware of the difference between W-sitting and sitting with the legs bent in front of the body.
-And secondly the infant needs to needs to get used to sitting with the legs bent in front of the body.
+And secondly the infant needs to get used to sitting with the legs bent in front of the body.
 This requires practice to develop the necessary flexibility and control.

 Making your infant aware of her sitting position